20hertz/TimeBurn/README.md

 - **WatchCreateView.swift**
   Provides a swipable interface for creating a new timer directly on the watch.
 It allows configuration of round duration (active time), number of rounds (with an infinite option), rest time (which is hidden if rounds equal 1), and sound settings.

+- **WatchConnectivityProvider_watchOS.swift**
+  watchOS-specific implementation of the WatchConnectivityProvider that handles volume control requests and watchOS-specific message types.

 ---

 ## 3. Data Flow and Synchronization